dsobral/ADER17S/material/ADER17_practical.md

 **TASK**: Run the command in the guilgur folder: 'qualimap rnaseq -bam mut_lib1_R1.bam -gtf Drosophila_melanogaster.BGP6.85.sample.gtf'.

+**Hint**: The BAM file is the one you generated in Galaxy or in using the commandline, so you may need to adjust its name and location accordingly.
+Alternatively, rename you file and place it in the same folder as the gtf file.

 [RSeqC](http://rseqc.sourceforge.net/) provide a set of tools to produce RNA-Seq specific reports.

 **TASK**: In galaxy, run the tool 'Gene Body Coverage (BAM)' with mut_lib1 of the guilgur datasets.
 Use as reference 'Drosophila_melanogaster.BGP6.85.sample.bed'.